Frank Lloyd Wright: Community planning

+Legacy

 Death

-On April 4, 1959, Wright was hospitalized for abdominal pains and was operated on April 6.
-He seemed to be recovering, but he died quietly on April 9 at the age of 91 years.
+On April 4, 1959, Wright was hospitalized for abdominal pains and was operated upon.
+Wright seemed to be recovering but he died quietly on April 9 at the age of 91 years.
 The New York Times then reported he was 89.

-After his death, Wright's legacy was plagued with turmoil for years.
-His third wife Olgivanna's dying wish had been that she and Wright, and her daughter by her first marriage, would all be cremated and interred together in a memorial garden being built at Taliesin West.
+After his death, Wright's legacy was engulfed in turmoil for years.
+His third wife Olgivanna's dying wish had been that she, Wright, and her daughter by her first marriage would all be cremated and interred together in a memorial garden being built at Taliesin West.
 According to his own wishes, Wright's body had lain in the Lloyd-Jones cemetery, next to the Unity Chapel, within view of Taliesin in Wisconsin.
 Although Olgivanna had taken no legal steps to move Wright's remains (and against the wishes of other family members and the Wisconsin legislature), his remains were removed from his grave in 1985 by members of the Taliesin Fellowship.
 They were cremated and sent to Scottsdale where they were later interred as per Olgivanna's instructions.
 The original grave site in Wisconsin is now empty but is still marked with Wright's name.

-Legacy

 Archives

 After Wright's death, most of his archives were stored at the Frank Lloyd Wright Foundation in Taliesin (in Wisconsin), and Taliesin West (in Arizona).
 These collections included more than 23,000 architectural drawings, some 44,000 photographs, 600 manuscripts, and more than 300,000 pieces of office and personal correspondence.
 It also contained about 40 large-scale architectural models, most of which were constructed for MoMA's retrospective of Wright in 1940.
-In 2012, to guarantee a high level of conservation and access, as well as to transfer the considerable financial burden of maintaining the archive, the Frank Lloyd Wright Foundation partnered with the Museum of Modern Art and the Avery Architectural and Fine Arts Library to move the archive's content to New York.
+In 2012, to guarantee a high level of conservation and access, as well as to transfer the considerable financial burden of maintaining the archive, the Frank Lloyd Wright Foundation partnered with the Museum of Modern Art and the Avery Architectural and Fine Arts Library of Columbia University to move the archive's content to New York.
 Wright's furniture and art collection remains with the foundation, which will also have a role in monitoring the archive.
 These three parties established an advisory group to oversee exhibitions, symposiums, events, and publications.

 Photographs and other archival materials are held by the Ryerson and Burnham Libraries at the Art Institute of Chicago.
 The architect's personal archives are located at Taliesin West in Scottsdale, Arizona.
 The Frank Lloyd Wright archives include photographs of his drawings, indexed correspondence beginning in the 1880s and continuing through Wright's life, and other ephemera.
 The Getty Research Center, Los Angeles, also has copies of Wright's correspondence and photographs of his drawings in their Frank Lloyd Wright Special Collection.
 Wright's correspondence is indexed in An Index to the Taliesin Correspondence, ed. by Professor Anthony Alofsin, which is available at larger libraries.

+The Oak Park Public Library has various materials concerning Frank Lloyd Wright, including one of his original portfolios.